Get Your Card

 Re-admitted students may obtain a new UO ID card at no cost upon verification of enrollment.

-CEP students may obtain a new UO ID card once they have registered for classes for $7.
+Community Education Program (CEP) students may obtain a new UO ID card once they have registered for classes for $10.
 This will be billed to their student account.

-Active students may obtain a replacement UO ID card at any time for $22.
-Replacement cards require presentation of government issued photo identification.
+Active students may obtain a replacement UO ID card at any time for $25.
+Replacement cards require presentation of government-issued photo identification.

 Continuing Education Students

-CEP: A division of Continuing Education; the Community Education Program (CEP) is a part-time, non-degree enrollment program that allows anyone to take credit classes at the university.
-Actively enrolled CEP students may obtain an initial UO ID card upon verification of enrollment and presentation of government issued photo ID.
+Community Education Program: The Community Education Program (CEP) is a part-time, non-degree enrollment program that allows anyone to take credit classes at the university.
+Actively enrolled CEP students may obtain an initial UO ID card upon verification of registration and presentation of government-issued photo ID.
 The fee for your initial UO ID card will be automatically charged to your UO student account.
 If you have previously obtained a UO ID card, you may continue to use that card.

-CE: The division of Continuing Education provides a variety of credit and non-credit programs for professional development and lifelong learning.
+Continuing and Professional Education: The department of Continuing and Professional Education (CPE) provides a variety of credit and non-credit programs for professional development and lifelong learning.
 Program ID Cards are generally coordinated through the department offering the program.
-There is a fee for each card produced that is generally paid for by a department index.
-Examples of these programs include: OLLI, REU, OEMBA, and SPUR Program.
+There is a $10 fee for each card produced that is generally paid for by a department index.
+Examples of these programs include: OLLI, REU, and SPUR Program.

 Faculty and Staff

-Faculty and staff may obtain an initial UO ID card at no cost upon verification of employment.
+Faculty and staff may obtain an initial UO ID card upon verification of employment.
 Different types of UO ID cards may be issued depending on the status of employment such as adjunct faculty, visiting faculty, courtesy faculty, and temporary staff.
+The initial employee UO ID is free.

-Initial Associate UO ID cards are free and require presentation of an Unpaid Appointment Form in addition to government issued photo identification.
-Your employer can provide you with the required form.
+You may be required to present an Unpaid Appointment Form in addition to government-issued photo identification.
+Your employer can provide you with the form, if needed.

 - Student Recreation Center: This card is required for alumni; partners of students, faculty, and staff; and community members who purchase a membership through the Student Recreation Center.